 Phlebotomy License in Dallas, Waco, Pearsall, San Antonio, TX

-The Requirements to Become a Phlebotomist in Dallas, Waco, Pearsall, San Antonio, TX
+The Requirements to Become a Phlebotomist in Dallas, Waco, TX & More

-The requirements to become a phlebotomist vary because they depend on the specific needs of the training provider, employer, or certifying agency.
+The requirements for becoming a phlebotomist differ based on different factors.
+These factors include the training provider, employer, or certifying agency.
 Highlighted below are the general requirements to become a phlebotomist in Texas:

 Education